codefresh-support/hybrid-runner-support/README.md

-# Creating a Support Package for Venona
+# Creating a Support Package for Codefresh Runner

 ## PreReqs

-1. Kubernetes context must be configured to cluster running Venona.
+1. Kubernetes context must be configured to cluster running Codefresh runner.
 1. [Codefresh CLI](https://codefresh-io.github.io/cli/installation/) must be installed and configured.

 ## Script Usage

-Script for gathering up details on Venona "Codefresh Runner" for support ticket
+Script for gathering up details on Codefresh Runner (previously Venona) for support ticket

 You may need to chmod +x to run.